Quick start user guide to Citizen Space

 Adding a question

-Ok, so now we have a nice new page, but it doesn't contain any questions yet.
-Let's address that immediately: select Add a question in the left-hand sidebar.
-(This sidebar lets you quickly navigate all of your questions and pages - once we've added some!)
+Now we have a nice new question page.
+Unfortunately it doesn't contain any questions yet!
+In the sidebar, the title of your new page should now appear below Page 1, with its own sub-menu of options.
+Select the second of these sub-menu options, Add a question.
+(This sidebar lets you quickly navigate all of your questions and pages – once we've added them!)

 Survey sidebar with Add question highlighted.